-The one- to three-year MSc by Research in Oncology course is based on the conduct of a specific research project conducted in a single research group or laboratory.
+The MSc by Research in Oncology course accepts students for one to three years of study, however, the majority of students in this department complete their project in one year.
 Applications are accepted from both basic scientists and clinicians.

-Graduates usually move to PhD/DPhil positions, either at Oxford or at other UK or international universities.
+Many graduates have progressed to PhD/DPhil positions either at Oxford or at other UK or international universities.

 Changes to this course and your supervision